-HTTPS has definitively become the default and expected method for internet and web app communications that transmit sensitive data, taking the place of the insecure HTTP.
-TLS, the successor protocol to SSL, is the backbone to HTTPS and encrypts connections so transmitted sensitive information can’t be intercepted or modified.
+HTTPS is the standard method for internet communications that transmit sensitive data.
+The TLS protocol is the backbone of HTTPS, encrypting connections so transmitted information can’t be intercepted or modified.

-Besides obvious application in internet communications, HTTPS should be used with local web applications that transmit data like credentials, activity events, sensitive content, and more.
-This includes communication with NetApp servers, as external applications and users need to authenticate, authorize, and transfer data with NetApp’s ONTAP OS.
+HTTPS should also be used with local web applications that transmit sensitive data.
+This includes NetApp servers, since external applications and users need to authenticate, authorize and transfer data with the NetApp ONTAP operating system.
+This requires a digital certificate of type “server” to be installed at the cluster or storage virtual machine (SVM) level.

-These example commands are at the SVM level but can easily be applied at the cluster level as well.
-These examples are also for a server-type certificate but can also be used to install “client-ca” certificates for secure ONTAP communications with external application servers.
+Note that the example commands below are at the SVM level but can easily be applied at the cluster level.
+In addition, they are for “server” certificates but can also be used to install “client-ca” certificates for secure ONTAP communications with external application servers.

 security certificate install -vserver <svm_name> -type server

-When prompted, paste the public key, press ENTER, paste the private key, and press ENTER again.
-Be sure to copy/paste all headers and footers in the key, for example, “—–BEGIN CERTIFICATE—–” and “—–END CERTIFICATE—–”.
+2. When prompted, paste the public key and press ENTER; then paste the private key and press ENTER again.
+Be sure to include all the text of each key, including “—–BEGIN CERTIFICATE—–” and “—–END CERTIFICATE—–”.

-Next, display information about server certificates on the cluster or SVM and find the recently installed certificate:
+3. Next, to find the new certificate, display information about server certificates on the cluster or SVM:

 security certificate show -vserver <svm_name> -type server

-The output should look like the following.
-In this case, a self-signed certificate was used for example purposes.
+The output should look like the following, which shows a self-signed certificate:

 Vserver Serial Number Certificate Name Type